Kendare Blake

 Kendare Blake is a contemporary author of young adult novels.
-Her works include Anna Dressed in Blood, Antigoddess and Three Dark Crowns.
+Her works include Anna Dressed in Blood, Antigoddess (2013) and Three Dark Crowns.

 Early life

 Originally from Seoul, South Korea, Kendare Blake was raised in Cambridge, Minnesota by adoptive parents.

 She is an alumna of both Ithaca College (in New York) and Middlesex University in London.
 It was at the latter where she received her Master of Arts Degree in Creative Writing.

 Career

 Her books stretch over a variety of genres, including horror, fantasy and contemporary fiction.
-Several of her works have been listed on the New York Times' Best Seller's List.
+Several of her works have been listed on the New York Times Best Sellers List.

-Her Anna Dressed in Blood duology and Goddess Wars trilogy were originally published in English by Tor Teen, while the Three Dark Crowns series was published by Harper Teen.
+Her Anna Dressed in Blood duology and Goddess War trilogy were originally published in English by Tor Teen, while the Three Dark Crowns series was published by HarperTeen.

-In November 2019 Blake announced via an Instagram post that Harper Teen would also be publishing her next three books.
+In November 2019 Blake announced via an Instagram post that HarperTeen would also be publishing her next three books.
 This was confirmed by a small piece in Publishers Weekly online on November 11.
 A stand-alone horror novel titled All These Bodies was released in 2021.

 In April 2021, Publishers Weekly announced Disney-Hyperion had obtained the rights to a new trilogy series by Blake, to be entitled In Every Generation.
-This series will is set in the same universe as the TV show Buffy the Vampire Slayer.
+This series will be set in the same universe as the TV show Buffy the Vampire Slayer.